 Dermatitis is a term that describes skin inflammation.
 The condition can cause a person’s skin to become dry, swollen, and itchy.
-However, it is not a contagious condition.
+Treatments can include medication and home remedies.

 There are several types of dermatitis, all of which trigger a variety of symptoms.
 This article explores the different kinds of dermatitis and their symptoms.

 Dermatitis is an umbrella term for several different skin conditions.
 It has a variety of symptoms, including:

 - red patches on light skin

 - brown, purple, or gray patches on darker skin

 - dry skin

 There are several types of dermatitis.
 Below are the most common ones.